 - Do not unzip the plugin files!
 They are used as is.

 - As for “Life For Speedtm” this is preset into SimTools, you can download the demo version of Life For Speedtm here: http://www.lfs.net/?page=downloads

 - You must run the game at least once in order to successfully patch it for Output.

 - Extract and run SimTools

 - Select Full Installation if you run only one PC.
 (If you have a dual-PC setup, you have to run the installation program on both PCs individually.
-In that case select GameManager installation on the PC that runs the game; Select GameEngine installation on the PC, the controllers are connected to.)
+In that case, select GameManager installation on the PC that runs the game; Select GameEngine installation on the PC, the controllers are connected to.)

 - Select Launch GameEngine and Launch GameManager at this point in time prior to clicking Finish on the last screen of the installation routine.
-This will allow you to become familar with the application but if you plan to use more games than Life for Speedtm please close both Game Manager and Game Engine before proceeding.
+This will allow you to become familiar with the application but if you plan to use more games than Life for Speedtm please close both Game Manager and Game Engine before proceeding.

 - You will get now 4 executables: Game Engine, Game Manager, Game PluginUpdater, Uninstall.

 - Check in the System Tray for Game Engine and Game Manager and make sure they are not running.
 If so please close them before proceeding.